 BENNETT: I’ve been on a Guggenheim Fellowship and one of the beautiful things about that was getting to read away from the classroom.
 I just returned to Major Jackson’s collection “Hoops,” which I really enjoyed.
 I worked on an installation that celebrates Black nature poetry, which just opened at the New York Botanical Garden.
-I’ve been collaborating with horticulturists and poets on a symposium for that, and one of them recommended Effie Lee Newsome’s collection “Gladiola Garden,” a book of poetry about flowers for children that was published decades ago.
+I’ve been collaborating with horticulturists and poets on a symposium for that, and one of them, Abra Lee, recommended Effie Lee Newsome’s collection “Gladiola Garden,” a book of nature poetry for children that was published decades ago.
 I’ve been reading that too.

 BOOKS: Who are the poets you reread the most?

 BENNETT: As often as I can I start the semester with June Jordan’s essay “The Difficult Miracle of Black Poetry in America.”
 June was a Mount Rushmore American essayist and also an incredible poet.
 Christopher Gilbert, especially his collection “Turning Into Dwelling,” Jack Gilbert, B.H.
 Fairchild, and William Matthews are also poets I treasure.
 So is Aracelis Girmay, who also writes great books for children, which I have read to my boy.
 “Changing, Changing,” so good.

 BENNETT: I was reading and writing poetry at 4.
 I went to The Modern School in Harlem, and we memorized poetry there.
 The school was founded by the great educator Mildred Johnson, whose father was a coauthor of the Black National Anthem.
 We sang that every morning.
 In school or in church, poetry was all around me.
 My sister had a copy of Maya Angelou’s poem “Phenomenal Woman” taped to her bedroom door.

 BOOKS: What were your poetry reading habits like as a teenager?